aloelabs/aloe-blend/README.md

 yarn test-dapp
 ```

-If things aren't working, make sure you populate a `.env` file as shown in [.env.template](.env.template)
+If things aren't working, make sure you populate a `.env` file as shown in [.env.template](.env.template).
+Also make sure
+that you run `git submodule init` and `git submodule update` after cloning.

 ## Contracts